 Question: What is the main reason when the thermostats are malfunctioning?
 And what will happen to the thermostat in case of failure?
 How do I repair it?

 Answer: If a thermostat is malfunctioning you need to replace it.
-In most cases, it will not turn on, but there is also a small chance that it will not turn oﬀ, and if both of them do that, the burner will keep on running, until something brakes or bursts into fire.
+In most cases, it will not turn on, but there is also a small risk that it will not turn oﬀ, and if both of them do that, the burner will keep on running, until something brakes or bursts into fire.
 Therefore it is very important to check the function of the thermostats during start-up and keep an eye on the temperature during the day.
 The thermostats are normally not repairable.

 Question: How does the combination machine (equipped with thermoplastic extruder and pressurized cold paint) work?

 Answer: Connect the cable from the equipment which you want to use to the computer and operate as normal.

 Question: What is the difference between the self propelled and the Borum truck?

 Answer: Some of the differences between the self-propelled machines and the trucks are: The self-propelled machines: • The operator and the driver is the same person • Smaller size, easier to get around with. • Easier to maintain a constant speed at low application speed.
 (Below 8 km/h) Truck mounted machines: • Bigger capacity, larger tanks • Faster transport operation, no loading and offloading. • Safety level for the workers is a bit higher; they are protected by the frame of the truck and are seated up higher. • Good at high application speed

 Question: How far can you drive on battery with the BM 50 if the engine is turned off?